mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/social.md

 : Repositions the cursor of the TextBox before the character at the given 1-indexed position.
 If the given position is larger than the length of the `TextBox`, the cursor will be moved to the end of the text; and if the given position is smaller or equal to 1, the cursor will be moved to the front.

 {:id="EmailPicker.MoveCursorToEnd" class="method"} <i/> MoveCursorToEnd()
-: Repositions the cursor to the end of the EmailPicker.
+: Repositions the cursor to the end of the EmailPicker's text.

-{:id="EmailPicker.MoveCursorToFront" class="method"} <i/> MoveCursorToFront()
+{:id="EmailPicker.MoveCursorToStart" class="method"} <i/> MoveCursorToStart()
-: Repositions the cursor to the front of the EmailPicker.
+: Repositions the cursor to the start of the EmailPicker's text.

 {:id="EmailPicker.RequestFocus" class="method"} <i/> RequestFocus()
 : Request focus to current `EmailPicker`.